 Besides measuring the size of the bed according to your dog’s measurement, you should also measure if the bed is sizeable enough to fit the room where the dog sleeps.

 Let’s say you have an older dog with joint problems and incontinence issues.
 Aside from getting an orthopedic memory foam bed, you may also want to consider if the mattress is water-resistant or not.

-You should at least pick a machine washable bed cover, so you can easily wash the cover bed regularly to keep your buddy’s bed neat and looking great—this is especially important if you have a dog that sheds a lot.
+A machine washable bed cover is a better option.
+You can easily wash the cover bed regularly to keep your buddy’s bed neat and clean—this is especially important if you have a dog that sheds a lot.

 As a side note, you should remember never to machine washed the filling of a dog bed unless instructed otherwise by the manufacturer.